 Major expenses for capital assets including major repairs that increase useful lives are capitalized.
 Determining when to capitalize and when to expense varies based on the project and the useful life of the expenditure.
-Generally, capital assets that have an initial cost or value of \$1000 and/or an estimated useful life in of ten (10) years or more.
+Capital assets that have a cost or value of \$5,000 or more and an estimated useful life in of five (5) years or more will be capitalized and depreciated.
 Maintenance and repairs which do not extend the useful life of the asset are recorded as expenses when incurred.
 Land is recorded at purchase price and is not depreciated.